HICA, et al. v Robert Bentley, Luther Strange, et al.

 Alabama passed an extreme anti-immigrant law in June 2011.
-The law threatened to chill children’s access to public schools by requiring school officials to verify the immigration status of children and their parents; authorized police to demand “papers” demonstrating citizenship or immigration status during traffic stops; and criminalized Alabamians for everyday interactions with undocumented individuals.
+The law, commonly known as HB 56, threatened to chill children’s access to public schools by requiring school officials to verify the immigration status of children and their parents; authorized police to demand “papers” demonstrating citizenship or immigration status during traffic stops; and criminalized Alabamians for everyday interactions with undocumented individuals.

 The SPLC led a coalition of civil rights groups in filing a federal class action lawsuit challenging the law as unconstitutional.
-The lawsuit charged that the law will subject Alabamians – including countless U.S. citizens and non-citizens with permission to be in the United States – to racial profiling as well as unlawful interrogations, searches, seizures and arrests in violation of the Fourth Amendment.
+The lawsuit charged that the law would subject Alabamians – including countless U.S. citizens and noncitizens with permission to be in the United States – to racial profiling as well as unlawful interrogations, searches, seizures and arrests in violation of the Fourth Amendment.

 An settlement agreement reached in October 2013 essentially gutted the law by blocking its most egregious provisions.
 The agreement also significantly limited racial profiling under the law’s “papers, please” provisions – ensuring that police would not be allowed to detain someone during a traffic stop solely to check their immigration status.

 Portions of the law that had been temporarily enjoined by federal courts were permanently blocked under the agreement.
 The state also agreed to pay the coalition’s attorney fees and costs, as required by federal law.

 The following parts of the law were permanently blocked: